MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 where $$\v{z_{i+1}}$$ is the variable resulting from the transformation $$f_{i}(\v{z}_{i})$$, $$p(\v{z}_K)$$ defines a density on the $$K^{\mathrm{th}}$$, and the bottom most variable is our data ($$\v{z}_0 = \v{x}$$).

 The first paper to bring these ideas back to the mainstream in modern ML was NICE: Non-linear Independent Components Estimation (Dinh et al., 2015).
-The exact method used in that paper for building the invertible 'building blocks' of the model has now been superceded -- check the paper out, though, if you are interested.
+The exact method used in that paper for building the invertible 'building blocks' of the model has now been superseded -- check the paper out, though, if you are interested.
 For us a key take-away is that this is a _variety_ of non-linear ICA; the hint is in the name.
 It is not, however, quite what we want.